softwaremill/sttp/docs/backends/synchronous.md

 val backend = HttpURLConnectionBackend()
 ```

 This backend works with all Scala versions.
-A Dotty build is available as well.
+A Scala 3 build is available as well.

 ## Using OkHttp